 - Playground upgrades

 - Service status

 Amohia Street stormwater catchment upgrade

 Stage one of a three-stage upgrade of the Paraparaumu stormwater network began in January 2023.
-The upgrade involves installing larger stormwater pipes to reduce flooding within the Amohia and Ruahine Street catchment areas and help prepare our district to live with more water due to climate change.
+The upgrade involves installing almost 900 metres of larger stormwater pipes to reduce flooding within the Amohia and Ruahine Street catchment areas and help prepare our district to live with more water due to climate change.

 09/02/2024 – From Wednesday 14 February, our contractors' worksite will be set up in the middle of the road, with one lane of traffic running on each side as work progresses north.